IBM/knative101/README_full.md

 8. Run `kubectl get pods --watch` and wait to see the application scale itself back down to 0.

-## Deploy vnext version using Knctl
+## Deploy vnext version using knctl
 Did you notice that the fibonacci sequence started with 1?
 Some would argue that the sequence should actually start with 0, 1, 1, 2.
 There's a vnext version of the application living in the vnext branch in the github project.
 We'll deploy that as v2 of our app, but instead of using kubectl, let's try a new tool.

 knctl is a new Knative CLI providing a simple set of commands to interact with a Knative installation.
 Let's try it out.